/

 Answer Explanation

 • Q #2: Dear Aunt Suzanne, I have a few minutes before I get on the bus from Galway back to Dublin and wanted to tell you how my class trip to Ireland is going.
 We just spent 2 days on Inis Mor, the largest of the Aran Islands, which are just off the central west coast of Ireland.
 We took a ferry from Galway, a ride that takes about an hour and was quite gray and stormy.
 For an island that is only about 12 square miles, there is a lot to do and see on Inis Mor!
 After eating steak and vegetable stew and brown bread with butter, we went to the sweater market, where all kinds of woolen products were sold.
 The Aran Islands are known for their wool because sheep thrive here and generations have used woolen sweaters and hats to survive long cold days of fishing on the open sea.
 In fact, I learned that each family or clan has its own signature knitting pattern and some are able to tell which family someone belongs to by the pattern of their sweater!
 The Healy pattern is an interesting combination of twists and braids, and I found you a birthday souvenir with a beautiful example The next day, we rented bicycles and toured the island.
 We saw ancient ruins, a prehistoric hill fort, and a white sand beach.
 We also climbed down to a mysterious rock formation known as The Worm Hole" a rectangular hole in a stone shore that fills with thrashing waves and looks like it houses a terrible serpent (see attached photo).
 The Worm Hole was difficult to find, and when we stopped someone for directions, she only Spoke Gaelic Sometimes this island seems stuck in an earlier time.
-Which of the following statements can be inferred from the passage?
+Which of the following sentences accurately summarizes the passage?

 Answer Explanation